tbergeron/ThinAir/README.md

 This ain't no revolution, but a simple, concised way of achieving what you want without having to re-invent the wheel.

 Another goal I have in mind while doing this project is to show everyone (even *PHP* developers!) that Node.js projects are fun, flexible and can finally replace those old technologies once and for all.

-## Documentation

-2012-07-28: Docs are finally done!
-Not deeply explanatory but still, every component of ThinAir has been covered.
-If any questions are left to be answered do not hesitate to open an issue!

 ## Installation